Botany and Plant Pathology Graduate Major (MS, PhD)

 The Department of Botany and Plant Pathology offers graduate programs leading to the Master of Science, and Doctor of Philosophy degrees in the field of botany and plant pathology.

+Within this major field, students may elect to specialize in one of the approved areas of concentration.
+Areas of concentration are not transcripted and do not appear on a program of study.
 Students majoring in any one area of concentration may incorporate into their programs minors in other areas within the department or minors in other departments and colleges.
 Integrated minors, and interdisciplinary programs in plant physiology, molecular and cellular biology, genetics, and environmental sciences are also available.

 Inquiries concerning graduate studies may be forwarded to the chair of the department's Graduate Studies Committee Jeff Anderson at jeff.anderson@oregonstate.edu.
-Additional details available on the BPP website.
+Additional details are available on the BPP website.

 Major Code: 5160